geoadmin/web-mapviewer/README.md

 - .env.integration
 - .env.prodcution

-The first one is used by `npm run serve` as well as for all `development` modes.
+The first one is used by `npm run dev` as well as for all `development` modes.
 The second is used to build for and deploy to our integration server.
 Otherwise `.env.production` is used by default.
 For more information about loading environment variables see [Vue - Modes and Environment Variables](https://cli.vuejs.org/guide/mode-and-env.html#modes-and-environment-variables)

 ### Tooling for translation update